MichaelHader/Tribal-Wars-scripts/README.md

 Current functionality:
 - Quickbar with quick access links
 - Farming with quickbar status indicator
-- Settings window accessible from quickbar (currently setting constant army count only)
+- Settings window accessible from quickbar (full configuration for farming)
+-
 To do:
-- Extend settings window functionality (functionall cord list)
 - Arrows to fast access next/previous village